open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-sdk-metrics-base/README.md

 ### Batch Observer

-Choose this kind of metric when you need to update multiple observers with the results of a single async calculation.
+Choose this kind of metric when you need to update multiple observables with the results of a single async calculation.

 ```js
 const { MeterProvider } = require('@opentelemetry/sdk-metrics-base');